 Below are some potential safeguards to use against possible threats/vulnerabilities.
 NOTE: The safeguards you choose will depend on the degree of risk and the potential harm that the threat/vulnerability poses to you and the individuals who are the subjects of the ePHI.

 Maintain a record of the movements of hardware and electronic media and any person responsible for it.
 [45 CFR §164.310(d)(2)(iii)] Establish policies and procedures for transportation of media where ePHI is stored.
 Include requiring the creation and maintenance of an inventory of electronic devices and media.
 Include the requirement to maintain a log of individuals that access or remove media.
 [NIST SP 800-53 MP-5]

-PH38 - §164.310(d)(2)(iv) Addressable Does your organization create backup files prior to the movement of equipment or media to ensure that data is available when it is needed?

-Yes

-No

-If no, please select from the following:

-Cost

-Practice Size

-Complexity

-Alternate Solution

-Please detail your current activities: